ultralytics/ultralytics/docs/en/guides/ros-quickstart.md

     return xyz, rgb
 ```

-Next, we subscribe to the `/camera/depth/points` topic to receive the point cloud message.
-We then convert the `sensor_msgs/PointCloud2` message into numpy arrays containing the XYZ coordinates and RGB values (using the `pointcloud2_to_array` function).
-We process the RGB image using the YOLO model to extract segmented objects.
-For each detected object, we extract the segmentation mask and apply it to both the RGB image and the XYZ coordinates to isolate the object in 3D space.
+Next, subscribe to the `/camera/depth/points` topic to receive the point cloud message and convert the `sensor_msgs/PointCloud2` message into numpy arrays containing the XYZ coordinates and RGB values (using the `pointcloud2_to_array` function).
+Process the RGB image using the YOLO model to extract segmented objects.
+For each detected object, extract the segmentation mask and apply it to both the RGB image and the XYZ coordinates to isolate the object in 3D space.

 Processing the mask is straightforward since it consists of binary values, with `1` indicating the presence of the object and `0` indicating the absence.
 To apply the mask, simply multiply the original channels by the mask.
 This operation effectively isolates the object of interest within the image.
-Finally, we create an Open3D point cloud object and visualize the segmented object in 3D space with associated colors.
+Finally, create an Open3D point cloud object and visualize the segmented object in 3D space with associated colors.

 ```python
 import sys